-Designation Chief Sustainability Officer
+Chief Sustainability Officer Designation

-Telephone number 040-23139000

-e-mail id pt1@amararaja.com
+Telephone number 040-23139000 e-mail id pt1@amararaja.com

-Principle-wise (as per NVGs) BR Policy/policies
+2. Principle-wise (as per NVGs) BR Policy/policies

-- Р1 Business should conduct and govern themselves with Ethics, Transparency and Accountability - Businesses should provide goods and services that are safe and contribute to sustainability throughout their life cycle P2 - P3 Businesses should promote the well-being of all employees - P4 Businesses should respect the interests of, and be responsive towards all stakeholders, especially those who are disadvantaged, vulnerable and marginalized - P5 Businesses should respect and promote human rights - Businesses should respect, protect, and make efforts to restore the environment P6 - Р7 Businesses when engaged in influencing public and regulatory policy, should do so in a responsible manner - Р8 Businesses should support inclusive growth and equitable development - Р9 Businesses should engage with and provide value to their customers and consumers in a responsible manner
+- P1 Business should conduct and govern themselves with Ethics, Transparency and Accountability - Businesses should provide goods and services that are safe and contribute to sustainability throughout their life cycle - Businesses should promote the well-being of all employees - Businesses should respect the interests of, and be responsive towards all stakeholders, especially those who are disadvantaged, vulnerable and marginalized - Businesses should respect and promote human rights - Businesses should respect, protect, and make efforts to restore the environment - Businesses when engaged in influencing public and regulatory policy, should do so in a responsible manner - Businesses should support inclusive growth and equitable development - Businesses should engage with and provide value to their customers and consumers in a responsible manner

-No. Details of compliance (Reply in Y/N) P1 Ethics, Trans- parency and Accounta- bility P2 Product life cycle sustain- ability P3 Employment Well-being P4 Stakeholders Engagement P5 Human Rights P6 Environ- ment P7 Policy Advo- cacy P8 Com- munity Develop- ment P9 Customer Value Do we have a policy/ policies for Yes This forms part of the Code of Conduct of the Company which is ap- plicable to all employees.
+Details of compliance (Reply in Y/N) P1 Ethics, Trans- parency and Accounta- bility P2 Product life cycle sustain- ability P3 Employment Well-being P4 Stakeholders Engagement P5 Human Rights P6 Environ- ment P7 Policy Advo- cacy P8 Com- munity Develop- ment P9 Customer Value Do we have a policy/ policies for rims part Code Iduct of Impany Is ap- Ie to all yees.
 Yes Health, Safety and Environ- ment, (HSE) Pol- icy is address- ing product life cycle sustaina- bility.
 Yes There are various policies for the benefit of the employees which are issued by the Human Resources function of the Company from time to time.
-The policies include Leave Policy, Road Safety Policy, Group Mediclaim Policy, etc. Yes Stakeholder engagement is integral part of our CSR policy & the Consum- er policy and adequately covered in in- ternal sustaina- bility report.
+The policies include Leave Policy, Road Safety Policy, Group Mediclaim Yes Stakeholder engagement is integral part of our CSR policy & the Consum- er policy and adequately covered in in- ternal sustaina- bility report.
 Yes This forms part of the Code of Conduct of the Company which is ap- plicable to all employees.
 Yes This forms part of the Company's HSE Policy.
-9 Yes The Com- pany has a CSR Policy.
+0 Yes The Com- pany has a CSR Policy.
 Yes The Com- pany has a Consumer Policy.
 Has the policy being formulat- ed in consul- tation with the relevant stakeholders?
-Yes Yes Yes Yes Yes Yes ∢ Z Yes Yes Does the policy conform to any national / international standards?
+Yes Yes Yes Yes Yes Yes ₹ Z Yes Yes Does the policy conform to any national / international standards?
 If yes, specify?
-Yes the policy is in line with national standards Yes the policy is in line with national standards Yes the policy is in line with national standards Yes the policy is in line with national standards Yes the policy is in line with national standards Yes the policy is in line with national standards ∢ Z Yes the policy is in line with national standards Yes the policy is in line with national standards Is yes, has it been signed by MD/ owner/ CEO/ appro- priate Board Director?
-Code of Conduct comprising of these princi- ples has been approved by the Board Environment policy is approved by CEO HR Policies are approved by President-HR.
-The Executive Committee comprising of senior management and relevant stakeholders are consulted and engaged in framing/ Statutory policies are placed before the Board for consideration and approval.
+Yes the policy is in line with national standards Yes the policy is in line with na- tional standards Yes the policy is in line with national standards Yes the policy is in line with national standards Yes the policy is in line with national standards Yes the policy is in line with national standards ∀ Z Yes the policy is in line with national standards Yes the policy is in line with national standards is yes, has it been signed by MD/ owner/ CEO/ appro- priate Board Director?
+Code of Conduct comprising of these princi- ples has been approved by the Board Environment policy is ap- proved by CEO HR Policies are approved by President-HR.
+The Executive Committee comprising of senior management and relevant stakeholders are consulted and engaged in framing/modification of HR Statutory policies are placed before the Board for consideration and approval.
 All other policies are approved by Managing Director Statutory policies are placed before the Board for consideration and approv- al. All other policies are approved by Managing Director Environ- ment policy is approved by CEO ₹ Z CSR Policy is approved by the Board.
 Statutory policies are placed before the Board for consideration and approval.
 All other policies are approved by Managing